suadha93/ParFlow_DataRetrievalAndExtraction/README.md

           "stationLat":  ,
           "stationLon": ,
           "ParFlowData": " ",
-          "DepthDescription": "If the variable is 2D, please enter -1 in the Depth", "Depth":
+          "DepthDescription": "If the variable is 2D, please enter -1 instead of the depth below", "Depth":
         }
       ]